RAWA Hearing Epic Fail For Chaffetz

-In his opening statement, Rep. Chaffetz claimed ROWA would provide restoration for the Wire Act’s previous interpretation against legal online gambling in the US.
+In his opening statement, Rep. Chaffetz claimed RAWA would provide restoration for the Wire Act’s previous interpretation against legal online gambling in the US.
 He further claimed that in December 2011, the Office of Legal Counsel (OLC) overturned the previous act.
 Acting on behalf of Sheldon Adelson, Las Vegas casino magnate, Chaffetz argued that legalizing internet gambling in any state will render it impossible to ban it in all states.
-This includes the state of Utah, which is not in favor of online gambling within that state.
-During his statement, Chaffetz stated that he believe that ROWA is a states’ rights bill.
+This includes legalizing gambling in Utah, which is not in favor of online gambling within that state.
+During his statement, Chaffetz stated that he believe that RAWA is a states’ rights bill.

 This perspective was strongly refuted by Rep. Mick Mulvaney (R-SC).
 He argued that under the Commerce Clause, there is no basis for the federal government to regulate or prohibit online gambling in individual states.
 This was put forward on the basis that technology can be used to ensure that individuals who reside in states that ban online gambling can be prevented access by other states where it is allowed.
 He essentially put forward that in states where gambling activities are illegal, they should not be sanctioned by the reinterpreted Wire Act.

 Mulvaney highlighted that the capacity of states to regulate and legalize in-state online gambling will be lost should RAWA become enacted.
 He asked whether there is another method outside of federal regulation to prevent South Carolina kids from gaining access to legal gambling sites in Delaware, Nevada or New Jersey.